mayankr225/CDS_2025/README.md

 - Create a dataset of security vulnerabilities (Java methods, CVEs from ProjectKB)

 #### **Model Development for Vulnerability Prediction**
-- Choose an appropriate ML model architecture (RNN, CNN, MLP, GRU)
+- Choose an appropriate ML model architecture
 - Preprocess the dataset for the chosen model
 - Split datasets for cross-validation (train, test, validation)
 - Develop and implement a model training pipeline